-Partner with a hardware store and host a workshop to teach others how to build shelters for feral cats.
+Partner with a hardware store and host a workshop to teach community members how to build shelters for feral cats.
 Invite local feral cat caregivers, charge a materials fee, and hold demonstrations.
-Have instructors on hand to walk around and help.
+Have instructors walk around and help.
 Give caregivers copies of the building instructions.

-Use our shelter building instructions and find our dozens of other shelter ideas.
+Use our shelter building instructions and find other shelter ideas.

 Order Alley Cat Allies brochures and truth cards.